 Copyright © 2019 by the American Thoracic Society Cigarette smoking is associated with chronic obstructive pulmonary disease and chronic bronchitis.
-Acquired ion transport abnormalities, including CFTR dysfunction, caused by cigarette smoking have been proposed as potential mechanisms for mucus obstruction in chronic bronchitis.
-Although popular and perceived to be safe, it remains unclear if e-cigarette use harms the airways via mechanisms altering ion transport.
-Here, we sought to determine if e-cigarette vapor, like cigarette smoke, had the potential to induce acquired CFTR dysfunction, and to what degree.
-Electrophysiologic methods demonstrated reduced chloride transport caused by vaporized e-cigarette liquid or vegetable glycerin at various exposures (30 min: 57.2% and 14.4% respectively, vs. control, p<0.0001), but not by unvaporized liquid (60 min: 17.6% vs. untreated), indicating that thermal degradation of these products is required to induce the observed defects.
-We also observed reduced ATP-dependent responses (-10.8±3.0 vs. -18.8±5.1 µA/cm2 control) and ENaC activity (95.8% reduction) in primary HBE cells after 5 min, suggesting exposures dramatically inhibit epithelial ion transport beyond CFTR, even without diminished transepithelial resistance or cytotoxicity.
-Vaporizing e-cigarette liquid produced reactive aldehydes including acrolein (shown to induce acquired CFTR dysfunction), as quantified by mass spectrometry, demonstrating that respiratory toxicants in cigarette smoke can also be found in e-cigarette vapor (30 min: air 224.5±15.99, unvaporized liquid 284.8±35.03, vapor 54,468±3908 ng/mL, p<0.0001).
+Acquired ion transport abnormalities, including cystic fibrosis transmembrane conductance regulator (CFTR) dysfunction, caused by cigarette smoking have been proposed as potential mechanisms for mucus obstruction in chronic bronchitis.
+Although e-cigarette use is popular and perceived to be safe, whether it harms the airways via mechanisms altering ion transport remains unclear.
+In the present study, we sought to determine if e-cigarette vapor, like cigarette smoke, has the potential to induce acquired CFTR dysfunction, and to what degree.
+Electrophysiological methods demonstrated reduced chloride transport caused by vaporized e-cigarette liquid or vegetable glycerin at various exposures (30 min, 57.2% and 14.4% respectively, vs. control; P, 0.0001), but not by unvaporized liquid (60 min, 17.6% vs. untreated), indicating that thermal degradation of these products is required to induce the observed defects.
+We also observed reduced ATP-dependent responses (210.8 6 3.0 vs. 218.8 6 5.1 mA/cm2 control) and epithelial sodium channel activity (95.8% reduction) in primary human bronchial epithelial cells after 5 minutes, suggesting that exposures dramatically inhibit epithelial ion transport beyond CFTR, even without diminished transepithelial resistance or cytotoxicity.
+Vaporizing e-cigarette liquid produced reactive aldehydes, including acrolein (shown to induce acquired CFTR dysfunction), as quantified by mass spectrometry, demonstrating that respiratory toxicants in cigarette smoke can also be found in e-cigarette vapor (30 min air, 224.5 6 15.99; unvaporized liquid, 284.8 6 35.03; vapor, 54,468 6 3,908 ng/ml; P, 0.0001).
 E-cigarettes can induce ion channel dysfunction in airway epithelial cells, partly through acrolein production.
-These findings indicate a heretofore unknown toxicity of e-cigarette use known to be associated with chronic bronchitis onset and progression, and COPD severity.
+These findings indicate a heretofore unknown toxicity of e-cigarette use known to be associated with chronic bronchitis onset and progression, as well as with chronic obstructive pulmonary disease severity.